 If you guessed the hair on the right, you’d be correct.

 Same two pieces, just a slightly different angle.
-Again, the topper on the right has been sprayed with dry shampoo to help remove the shine.
+Again, the topper on the right (note: since these are upside down…the one visually on the left!) has been sprayed with dry shampoo to help remove the shine.

 This last photo is similar to the very first one I showed you, but again, a slightly different perspective.
 The piece that has had shine removed is on the bottom.